AJAYKUMAR-B-S/Namaste-React/Episode-04-Talk-is-Cheap,-Show-Me-the-Code/Theory/Episode-04-Theory.md

 ## Q: Is `JSX` mandatory for React?

 A: `JSX` is not mandatory for React.
-While JSX is commonly used and recommended for its readability and ease of use, we can write React applications using plain JavaScript.
+While `JSX` is a popular `syntax extension for JavaScript` that makes it easier to `write` and `understand the structure of React components`, we can use plain `JavaScript` to achieve the same results. `JSX` allows us to write `HTML-like code within our JavaScript`, which gets transpiled to regular `JavaScript` by tools like `Babel`.
 #### Example of `JSX`:
 ```js
   const sample = <h1>Greetings</h1>;